 Without doubt the greatest homes of twentieth century art

-The deal means Malaga Council will pay the Centre Pompidou more than 2 million euros annually, a million for the use of its brand and collections, with the rest covering transportation, insurance and consultation.
+The deal means Malaga Council will pay the Centre Pompidou more than 2 million euros annually.
+It´s a million for the use of brand and collections, with the rest covering transportation, insurance and consultation.

 The Centre Pompidou Malaga is the first branch of the French museum to be opened outside of France.
 The Museum is known locally as “The Cube” due to the large glass structure that sits atop at Malaga Port.
 So far, The Cube has attracted half a million visitors.

 Centro Pompidou Málaga will add to the city’s already impressive range of art galleries.
 Museo Picasso, the Museo Carmen Thyssen and the ‘Centro de Arte Contemporáneo’ (contemporary art centre or CAC).
 The Málaga centre will hold some 80 paintings and photographs including Pablo Ruiz Picasso, Rineke Dijkstra, Tony Oursler, Frida Kahlo, Francis Bacon, Max Ernst, René Magritte, Chirico, Alberto Guacometti and Sophie Calle, among others.